There are many types of annuities that can be a smart decision for retirees. Today, we are diving into the different types of annuities for retirement

 Lack of Liquidity

 Most annuities are illiquid investments.
 If you need a large sum of money for an emergency or another financial goal, you may not have easy access to it without incurring significant penalties.
-There also may be a penalty if taken before the surrender charge is over or if you take money out before the allowed age.
+There may also be a penalty if taken before the surrender charge is over or if you take money out before the allowed age.
 A “surrender charge” is a type of sales charge you must pay for a certain number of years if you sell or withdraw more money than the allowed withdrawal from an annuity.
+So, before you invest in an annuity, consult with a qualified advisor.

 Complexity